A Multi-Cluster Kasten Backup Dashboard That Needs No Kasten Credentials

 Deployment

-Run these steps on each remote cluster that the dashboard will monitor.
+Run these steps on every cluster the dashboard will monitor.

 kubectl -n kasten-io create serviceaccount dashboardbff-svc